Multi-modal learning for geospatial vegetation forecasting

 \section{Introduction}

-Optical satellite images have been proven to be useful for monitoring vegetation status.
-This is necessary for a variety of applications in agriculture, forestry, humanitarian aid or carbon accounting.
+Optical satellite images have been proven useful for monitoring vegetation status.
+This is essential for a variety of applications in agricultural planning, forestry advisory, humanitarian assistance or carbon monitoring.
 In all these cases, prognostic information is relevant: Farmers want to know how their farmland may react to a given weather scenario \cite{wolanin.etal_2019}.
 Humanitarian organisations need to understand the localized impact of droughts on pastoral communities for mitigation of famine with anticipatory action \cite{meshesha.etal_2020}.
 Afforestation efforts need to consider how their forests react to future climate \cite{sturm.etal_2022}.